jaysylvester/citizen/README.md

 It's assumed the last controller in the chain provides the master view, so it has no `viewContent`; that's what the server sends to the client.

+You can skip rendering a controller's view in the handoff chain by setting view to false:

+    // article controller

+    emitter.emit('ready', {
+      // Don't render the article controller's view as part of the chain
+      view: false,
+      handoff: {
+        controller: 'next-controller'
+      }
+    });

 ## Performance